last-resort-gaming/LRG-YAINA/Templates/zeus/readme.md

 ## Step 7: Start ZeusDay (admin lv.3)

-* Once step 5 has been completed, an admin level 3 can start the zeus day by issuing !mission <MissionName>
+* Once step 6 has been completed, an admin level 3 can start the Zeusday by issuing !mission <MissionName>

 # Editing FAQ